emmabostian/FEM-design-systems-docs/lessons/building-a-design-system.md

 title: "Building a design system"
 section: "Foundations of design systems"
 order: 9
+description: How do you build a design system?
+Let's find out!
 ---

 Before you build anything tangible you should start by defining your design principles.